Table of Contents

 A really well written article about how simple satisfication (with programming in this case) may make you more confident and happy in life: https://medium.com/the-polymath-project/programming-for-personal-growth-64052e407894

-Any interest in writing demands a read of that.
+Any one interested in writing demands a read of that.
 It describes why texts are interesting or not.
 It suggests for example that each sentence should anwser these questions:

 - What am I trying to say?